-This chapter presents MDOT SHA's Entrance Standards for commercial and industrial sites.
+This chapter presents the Maryland Department of Transportation State Highway Administration (MDOT SHA) Entrance Standards for commercial and industrial sites.
 These standards apply to new entrances and the modification of existing entrances.

 The following guidelines identify appropriate applications for different types of commercial entrances.
 Selection of the appropriate type of entrance should be made by considering the function, physical characteristics, and traffic conditions of the state highway.